fanlyang/Case-Study/Abstract.md

 By combining hybrid quantum computing and AI-based surrogate modeling, this project aims to:

-1.Explore and establish the potential advantages of next-generation computing models.
+1. Explore and establish the potential advantages of next-generation computing models.

-2.Achieve significant acceleration in computational workflows for large-scale problems.
+2. Achieve significant acceleration in computational workflows for large-scale problems.

-3.Provide a foundation for future research in HPC, quantum computing, and AI-enhanced simulations, bridging classical and emerging computational paradigms.
+3. Provide a foundation for future research in HPC, quantum computing, and AI-enhanced simulations, bridging classical and emerging computational paradigms.